lquatrin/i3d21/assignment_6.md

 It is possible to note some non well-formed triangles in the first mesh, generated with 2500 iterations.

+#### Changing the loss weights

 The current results were achieved considering the linear combination of four losses.
-Considering only the camfer distance, it also generates a good approximation of the point cloud:
+Considering only the chamfer distance, it also generates a good approximation of the point cloud:

 ![Chamfer predicter point cloud](data/imgs/a6/2_4.png)